policecar/dropbox-notifications/README.md

 -------

 Unarchive the Dropbox SDK and run python setup.py install on it.
-Create a Dropbox app at https://www.dropbox.com/developers/apps and put your key and secret into config.py.
+Create a free Dropbox app at https://www.dropbox.com/developers/apps and put your key and secret into config.py.
 Retrieve your Pushover user token from https://pushover.net/ and add it to the config file as well as
-the path to the Dropbox folder to keep track of.
+the path to the Dropbox folder to keep track of.*
 Run

     ./dropbox-pushover.py